crccheck/single-page-app-template/README.md

 ## Examples

+### Run the server on a different port

+If you wanted to use port 9000, set the PORT environment variable.
+The quickest way to do this is:

+    PORT=9000 make dev

+Or edit the makefile and set a `PORT` variable.

+### Don't use SASS

+Delete the `sass` directory.
+Ignore the warning that gets thrown.

 ### Don't use CoffeeScript

 Delete the `coffee` directory.
-Ignore the warning that gets thrown.

-### Don't use SASS

-Delete the `sass` directory.
 Ignore the warning that gets thrown.

 ### Background the server